The Florida Project-2017

 Praise must be written for Mulligan’s performance, shamefully overlooked, like the haggard, intellectually unfulfilled housewife, Laura.
 As she wistfully buries her nose in a novel to escape her dull life, or longingly looks at Jamie, disappointed with her loneliness, we feel every emotion that Mulligan plays.

-A consistent problem with Mudbound was there lacked a grand emotional scene from either Blige or Mulligan.
+A consistent problem with Mudbound was that it lacked a grand emotional scene from either Blige or Mulligan.

-The film’s racist subject matter can be utterly difficult to watch as a major character sees their tongue removed and another character forced to make a difficult choice.
+The film’s racist subject matter can be utterly challenging to watch as a significant character sees their tongue removed and another character forced to make a difficult choice.
 This action leads to a deadly turn of events and the murder of another character, resulting in a lifetime of secrets.

-The final thirty minutes is the best part of Mudbound.
+The final thirty minutes are the best part of Mudbound.

-A must mention, and the historical feat is the nomination of Rachel Morrison in the cinematography category.
-She is the very first female to ever receive this honor and it is certainly about time.
-Morrison successfully fills Mudbound with the perfect mood- both picturesque greenery and a depressing, downtrodden aura.
+A must-notice historical feat is Rachel Morrison’s nomination in the cinematography category.
+She is the first female to receive this honor, and it is certainly about time.
+Morrison successfully fills Mudbound with the perfect mood—both picturesque greenery and a depressing, downtrodden aura.

 This is not as easy as one might imagine, but creative talent achieves this effortlessly.

-Mudbound is a film that has received lots of attention but is not the masterpiece some are touting it as.
-Taking way too long to hit its stride, the film has good aspects and also some missed opportunities.
+Mudbound has received much attention but is not the masterpiece some are touting it as.
+It takes way too long to hit its stride, the film has good aspects and some missed opportunities.

-Perhaps a better put-together film might have resulted in a brilliant experience instead of “only” a very good watch.
+Perhaps a better-put-together film would have resulted in a brilliant experience instead of “only” a good watch.
 I recommend Mudbound, but I expected and hoped for much more than I was given.

 Oscar Nominations: Best Supporting Actress-Mary J. Blige, Best Adapted Screenplay, Best Original Song-“Mighty River”, Best Cinematography